AlkenD/starlight/docs/src/content/docs/guides/authoring-content.md

 ---
 title: Authoring Content in Markdown
-description: An overview of the Markdown syntax Starlight supports.
+description: An overview of the Markdown syntax Starstruck supports.
 ---

-Starlight supports the full range of [Markdown](https://daringfireball.net/projects/markdown/) syntax in `.md` files as well as frontmatter [YAML](https://dev.to/paulasantamaria/introduction-to-yaml-125f) to define metadata such as a title and description.
+Starstruck supports the full range of [Markdown](https://daringfireball.net/projects/markdown/) syntax in `.md` files as well as frontmatter [YAML](https://dev.to/paulasantamaria/introduction-to-yaml-125f) to define metadata such as a title and description.

 Please be sure to check the [MDX docs](https://mdxjs.com/docs/what-is-mdx/#markdown) or [Markdoc docs](https://markdoc.dev/docs/syntax) if using those file formats, as Markdown support and usage can differ.